uib/w3.uib.no/doc/development-setup.md

 The tasks supplied by this configuration is:

-1. `watch`: watches for changes to .scss files
+1. `watch`: watches for changes to style.css in your style guide
-2. `compass`: compiles css files using bundler
-3. `shell`: runs a drush clear cache css-js
+2. `copy`: copies the updated style.css into your themes css folder
-4. `browsersync`: refreshes all connected browsers
+3. `browsersync`: refreshes all connected browsers when style.css in your theme is updated

 To use these grunt tasks in your workflow you need to install node.js with npm on your development platform.
 On a mac node.js is available through homebrew.